svlada/svlada.github.io/posts/require-js-dependency-management-part1.md

  });
 ```

-`[baseUrl: 'js/lib']` - RequireJS loads code realative to directory specified in baseUrl.
-By default baseUrl is set to the same directory as data-main.
-If you dont specify data-main attribute and baseUrl property is not present in RequireJS config, than default path is directory that contains html page which include RequireJS library.
+`[baseUrl: 'js/lib']` - RequireJS loads code relative to the directory specified in baseUrl.
+By default, baseUrl is set to the same directory as data-main.
+If you don't specify data-main attribute and baseUrl property is not present in RequireJS config, then the default path is the directory that contains the HTML page which includes the RequireJS library.
 [base url](http://requirejs.org/docs/api.html#config-baseUrl)

 Attribute `[paths]` [paths config](http://requirejs.org/docs/api.html#config-paths)

 **STEP 4 - How to use requre() and define() in RequireJS**

-require() and define() are most important concepts in RequireJS.
+`require()` and `define()` are the most important concepts in RequireJS.

 **define()** - Used for module definition.
-Consists of module wrapper, dependency list and definition function.
+Consists of module wrapper, dependency list, and definition function.

 ```js
 define(['dependency1', ['dependency2', ['dependency3'], function(dependency1, dependency2, dependency3) {